neil-tan/genRL/README.md

   - Modifying test parameters

 - **Snapshot Files**:
-  - Located in the `snapshots` directory
+  - Located in the `tests/snapshots` directory
   - Should be committed to the repository
   - Serve as the "ground truth" for regression testing